 - Optional: If you want some extra strength and space between the button and fabric, you can wrap the thread around the thread pieces that are under the button but above the fabric.

 Remove the pin from the notes in Step 4 if applicable.

 Push the threaded needle through the second hole on the front of the button down but not through the fabric.
 Your needle will be in between the button and fabric.

 Wrap the thread three to five times and then push the threaded needle down the center through the fabric to the back of your piece.
 This is referred to as a "shank" for your button.

 - To finish, instead of going up through the hole as done previously, run the threaded needle horizontally through the back set of thread stitches two to three times in different directions to tighten.

 You can also pull a little of the fabric through as well as an extra measure of security.

-Cut the thread with enough excess to tie and then take the two strand (or four if you doubled) and knot them together.
+- Cut the thread with enough excess to tie and then take the two strands (or four if you doubled) and knot them together.
 Cut off the remaining extra thread.